 - an honours degree in which Economics formed a substantial component, including joint honours Economics degrees and some Business and Finance degrees that include core Economics modules

 - an honours degree in which there was a substantial quantitative component, such as Mathematics, Engineering, Computer Science, Mathematical Physics or Statistics

 - a postgraduate conversion course such as a Higher Diploma in Economic Science or similar.

 Applicants with a high 2.2 in an undergraduate Economics degree, but with 2.1 standard in key modules, may also be eligible and will be considered on a case-by-case basis by the Admissions Director.

-Minimum English language requirements: IELTS: 6.5 overall score or equivalent.
+Minimum English language requirements: IELTS: 6.5 minimum overall score or equivalent.
 Please visit Maynooth University International Office website for further information about English language and other requirements for international students.
 The requirements specified are applicable for both EU and non-EU international applicants.

-Course Duration: two years full-time
+Course Duration: 2 years part-time